End-of-Model-Year Car Buying Tips You Need to Know

 3) Research and Prepare Before You Go Car Shopping

-If you’re considering buying an end-of-model-year car, take time to assess and determine your own needs before heading to the dealership.
+If you’re considering buying an end-of-model-year car, assess and determine your needs before heading to the dealership.
 You should decide on what type of budget you’re working with and whether or not you’ll need to arrange auto financing.

 If you plan on applying for financing, what type of down payment are you comfortable with putting down?
 Suppose you have some specific makes and models in mind.
-In that case, it can also be a good idea to check with a few online auto insurance carriers and get a few free online insurance quotes so you can better understand how much you’ll be paying each month for coverage.
+In that case, it can also be a good idea to check with a few online auto insurance carriers and get a few free online insurance quotes to understand better how much you’ll pay each month for coverage.

 You may also want to list “needs” versus “wants” in a new car.
 It may be worth saving a few thousand dollars if you can check off most (if not all) of your “wants” with a leftover new car.
 However, if you don’t get all the features or the car you want, it may be worth passing on an end-of-the-model-year vehicle.

 A little online new car research will generally tell you whether or not a particular discontinued model will be available for the following year.
 If you already have your heart set on a specific vehicle, then determine whether it will continue to be in production.